Myster-Ts-RPGs/Thellade-World/01 Campaign/02 Factions/03 Organization/03b Secret Factions/The Midnight Covenant.md

 ### Key Plot Threads
 - The Covenant seeks to infiltrate every major center of magical research before the next lunar convergence.
 - [[01 Campaign/03 Entities/04 NPCs/The Outcast Isles/Mangagoy/Mangagoy City/Varian Kel|Cipher Varian Kel]] is building a shadow dossier on key members of the [[01 Campaign/02 Factions/03 Organization/03a Public Factions/The Phoenix Assembly|Phoenix Assembly]].
-- A forbidden Pre-Rising relic stored in [[01 Campaign/01 World/08 Points of Interest/01b Secret Factions/The Midnight Covenant/Whispervault Archive|Whispervault Archive]] may contain prophecy fragments about the weakening of the boundary.
+- A forbidden Pre-Rising relic stored in [[01 Campaign/01 World/08 Points of Interest/06 Library, Archive, School, Research/The Outcast Isles/Mangagoy/Whispervault Archive|Whispervault Archive]] may contain prophecy fragments about the weakening of the boundary.
 - [[01 Campaign/03 Entities/04 NPCs/The Outcast Isles/Middle Islands/Seaside Cape/Selka Jarron|Captain Selka Jarron]] is using naval maneuvers to smuggle unregistered shadow-forged weapons into conflict zones.
 - One Veiled Hand member may be seeking an alliance with a player group to undermine Elaris Vex from within.